liaolaotou/halfcoin/README.md

 Halfcoin is a technical coin that can be mined on the CPU of your laptop
 ========================================================================

+For mining you can get client for Windows here: https://github.com/merecoin/halfcoin/releases or just compile the source code.

 Halfcoin is the basis for a new type of cryptocurrency exchange.
 ----------------------------------------------------------------